vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 Concluded is this Pratyabhijñāhrdya (The Secret of Recognition).

-This work [book] is by the glorious, teacher, Rajinaka Kșemaraja, dependent on the lotus-fect of the glorious Abhinavagupta, the best among the venerable, great Saiva teaehers.
+This work [book] is by the glorious, teacher, Rajinaka Kșemaraja, dependent on the lotus-fect of the glorious Abhinavagupta, the best among the venerable, great Śaiva teaehers.

 May there be welfare [for all] !

 NOTES

 1. Recognition-This is the doctrine which teaches that the individual self (nara or jiva) is identical with the Universal Self (Siva).
 He has forgotten his Real Self owing to the limitations of his psycho-physical mechanism.
-The Saiva doctrine of Kashmir is called Pratyabhijña-darsana or the Philosophy of Recognition because it brings home to the individual the truth that once he recognises his Real Self, he will be free from his cgo-hood which is the product of his identification of himself with his psycho-physical mechanism, and will thus realize that his Real Self is identical with the Universal Self.
+The Śaiva doctrine of Kashmir is called Pratyabhijña-darsana or the Philosophy of Recognition because it brings home to the individual the truth that once he recognises his Real Self, he will be free from his cgo-hood which is the product of his identification of himself with his psycho-physical mechanism, and will thus realize that his Real Self is identical with the Universal Self.

 This system is also known as Trika darlana i.e. the system of the triad., viz., (1) Nara, the bound Soul (2) Sakti the divine power and (3) Siva, the lord who releases the bound soul from his bondage.
 This is a mystic philosophy, describ ing all these three conditions.